sufiyansakkeer/Money-Tracker/README.md

 ## 📱 Project Overview

-Money Track is a comprehensive personal finance management application designed to help users track their income and expenses, categorize transactions, and visualize their financial data through interactive charts.
-The app provides a clean and intuitive interface for managing personal finances on the go.
+Money Track is a comprehensive personal finance management application designed to help users track their income and expenses, categorize transactions, set and monitor budgets, and visualize their financial data through interactive charts.
+The app provides a clean and intuitive interface for managing personal finances on the go, with full support for both light and dark themes.

 ## ✨ Features

 ### 💰 Transaction Management

 Easily record your income and expenses with detailed information including category, date, and notes.
 View your transaction history and filter by date, category, or transaction type.
+The transaction UI is fully compatible with both light and dark modes.

 <table>
   <tr>